Activity

 @channing-mack-6082

 Musician/Certified Teacher.
-Helping students realize their musical potential with expert guidance and personalized instruction.
+Helping you realize your musical potential with expert guidance and personalized instruction without the BS.

 Joined Oct 11, 2025